 Symbols - Artwork by Rebang Dewan, a Chackma boy from Bangladesh, was chosen as the visual identifier of the UN Permanent Forum on Indigenous Issues.
 It has also been seen on material to promote the International Day of the World's Indigenous People.
 It features two ears of green leaves facing each other and cradling a globe resembling planet earth.
 Within the globe is a picture of a handshake (two different hands) in the middle and above the handshake is a landscape background.
 The handshake and the landscape background are encapsulated by blue at the top and bottom within the globe.
 For this occasion, Rebang Dewan’s artwork is often seen together with a pale blue version of the UN logo with the words “We the peoples” written in the middle.
 The logo is set on a darker blue background.
 The UN logo is often associated with marketing and promotional material UN events.

-- World indigenous peoples day, World indigenous day, International indigenous day, Indigenous day
+Alternate Names - World indigenous peoples day, World indigenous day, International indigenous day, Indigenous day

-s - it is not a public holiday.
+Holiday Status - it is not a public holiday.